ByteMysticRogue/pypassfusion/README.md

 **Installation**

-You can install this program by opening your Terminal and typing in “pip install pypassfusion or pip3 install pypassfusion“.
+You can install this program by opening your Terminal and typing in “`pip install pypassfusion` or `pip3 install pypassfusion`“.

 After installation is completed, you can start using it by simply typing in “pyfusion” and hitting enter.